Leading Well When You Are Not the Expert

 As you rise higher, you start to handle projects and decisions where you are not the expert or have the most context.
 Learn to use questions to understand priority, rationale, and next steps.

-When you become a manager of a manager, you are no longer in the day to day of your teams.
+When you become a manager of a manager, you are no longer in the day-to-day of your teams.
 You may also begin to manage people who are in other functions and have critical expertise that you don’t.
 This means that quite frequently, you find yourself with less knowledge and understanding than the person or team who is looking for feedback, guidance, or a decision from you.
 And you no longer have the luxury of time and bandwidth to say “Let me research that and get back to you.”

 What’s the alternative?

-Executives and managers use the socratic method to expose gaps or inconsistencies, and to make a decision together.
-Rather than coming up with an answer in a black box, the leader’s job is to check that the critical thinking process used is sound, and to provide any missing context you have given your altitude and position that might affect the outcome of the project or decision.
+Executives and managers use the Socratic method to expose gaps or inconsistencies and to make a decision together.
+Rather than coming up with an answer in a black box, the leader’s job is to check that the critical thinking process used is sound and to provide any missing context you have given your altitude and position that might affect the outcome of the project or decision.

 The probing questions follow along these lines:

 Who has seen this?
 What feedback have you gotten?
 Once there is a plan that is agreed upon, we get into critical execution details.
-A leader is often probing on alignment and buy-in between teams, and can provide feedback on others whose work will be impacted or who may provide additional necessary input for tradeoffs.
+A leader is often probing on alignment and buy-in between teams and can provide feedback on others whose work will be impacted or who may provide additional necessary input for tradeoffs.